-Vice Chair of the Board; Chair of Marketing and Communications Committee
+Vice Chair of the Board; Chair of Marketing and Communications Committee.
 B. Business Management (Marketing); Assoc.
-Dip. in Business (Human Resource Management / Industrial Relations): MAICD.
+Dip. in Busing erformance nent Dip. in Business anagement / MAICD.
 Julie joined the Board in November 2015.
 She is the founder and Director of The Marketing Box and has a corporate marketing and business consulting background.
 Julie also serves as Deputy Chair of the Board of Baptist Care South Australia.
 She is a Member of the Australian Institute of Company Directors.